freeipa/ansible-freeipa/roles/ipaclient/README.md

 ipaclient role
 ==============

 This [Ansible](https://www.ansible.com/) role allows to join hosts as clients to an IPA domain.
-This can be done in differnt ways using auto-discovery of the servers, domain and other settings or by specifying them.
+This can be done in different ways using auto-discovery of the servers, domain and other settings or by specifying them.

 **Note**: The ansible playbooks and role require a configured ansible environment where the ansible nodes are reachable and are properly set up to have an IP address and a working package manager.